tannerse/snutils.github.io/_posts/2019-02-18-GlideRecord-to-JSON.md

 comments: true
 ---

-This is a helper script include to return entire GlideRecord as a JSON string that supports server side or client side scripting using GlideAjax.
+This is a helper script include to return entire GlideRecord or specific fields as a JSON string that supports server side or client side scripting using GlideAjax.

 ## Script Include